xiaochenghua/AXAttributedString/README.md

 # AXAttributedString
-A quick NSAttributedString builder, Use Chain Syntax likes Masonry.
+A quick NSAttributedString builder, Use Chain Syntax like Masonry.